tfriman/advent-of-code/2021/README.md

 ## Naming conventions

-src/aoc2021/tN.clj -> t is for task, N for the day.
+src/aoc2021/dayN.clj -> N for the day.

-Each tN.clj has p1 and p2 functions for part1 and part2.
+Each dayN.clj has p1 and p2 functions for part1 and part2.

 ## Usage

-Edit src/aoc2021/core.clj to the wanted task and part.
+Edit src/aoc2021/aoccore.clj to the wanted task and part and then run:

 ```lein run```